 What Causes Chlamydia

-Chlamydia is caused by a type of bacteria known as chlamydia trachomatis.
+Chlamydia is a genital infection caused by a type of bacteria known as chlamydia trachomatis.
 This bacteria is usually found in soft and moist parts of the body such as your genitals, anus, eyes, and throat (3).
 Chlamydia can be transmitted through any sort of sexual activity with an infected person and women with chlamydia might pass it on to their newborns during childbirth (4).
 Although the disease is easily curable, it has no particular symptoms and hence tends to go undiagnosed leading to further complications thereafter.